latin-ua/infrastucture/README.md

 Afterwards make sure that the following naming conventions are followed:

-* Terraform objects like resources, data sources and outputs are named snake case.
+* Terraform objects like resources, data sources and outputs are named in snake case.
-* AWS resources are named using kebab case.
+* AWS resources are named in kebab case.

 All names must be descriptive and use proper English words.